Wa Da Da

 "Wa Da Da" is a song recorded by South Korean girl group Kep1er for their debut extended play (EP) First Impact.
-It was released as the title track on January 3, 2022, by Wake One Entertainment.
+It was released as the title track on January 3, 2022, by WakeOne.

 Background and release

 Kep1er was originally scheduled to debut on December 14, 2021, with their first EP First Impact, with pre-orders beginning on November 29.
 However, it was announced that the group's scheduled debut had been delayed to January 3, 2022, due to one of their staff members having tested positive for COVID-19.
 On December 14, it was revealed that group members Mashiro and Xiaoting tested positive for COVID-19.
 On December 26, Kep1er's agency announced that Xiaoting and Mashiro have fully recovered from COVID-19.

 On January 3, 2022, the song was released together with its accompanying music video.